How diet, nutrition and physical activity affect ovarian cancer risk.

 Oral contraceptives protect against ovarian cancer.
 Use of hormone replacement therapy has been shown to increase risk.

 Smoking tobacco increases the risk of mucinous ovarian cancer.
-It is estimated that 17 per cent of mucinous ovarian cancer cases are due to smoking tobacco.
+It is estimated that 17% of mucinous ovarian cancer cases are due to smoking tobacco.

-Most ovarian cancers occur spontaneously, although five to ten per cent of cases develop due to a genetic predisposition.
+Most ovarian cancers occur spontaneously, although 5–10% of cases develop due to a genetic predisposition.
 The latter, involving dysfunctional BRCA1 or BRCA2 genes, produces high-grade carcinomas, with poorer prognosis.

-Most ovarian cancers occur spontaneously, although 5–10 per cent of cases develop due to a genetic predisposition.
+Most ovarian cancers occur spontaneously, although 5–10% of cases develop due to a genetic predisposition.
 The latter, involving dysfunctional BRCA1 or BRCA2 genes, produces high-grade carcinomas, with a poorer prognosis.

 Full references and a summary of the mechanisms underpinning all the findings can be found in the ovarian cancer report.